benspector-mls/lessons/programming-in-javascript/README.md

 ## Learning Outcomes of this lesson

-* Exposure to building up a program from simple to more complex while reviewing core programming concepts
+* Review Learn JavaScript concepts
+* Exposure to many examples of the same function, written in different ways
+* Demonstrate the progression of a program to expand its features
 * Show that programs are useful!
-They aren't just a series of functions that we have to complete for an assignment
+They aren't just a series of Math-related functions that we have to complete for an assignment
 * Re-emphasizing **input** > **logic** > **output**
 * There is no "right" way to write a program (though there may be more efficient ways)